-If beating belly fat were easy, we’d all look like magazine cover models.
-But that doesn’t mean flat abs are out of reach; it just requires a comprehensive attack plan.
-“To combat fat storage, you need to reduce inflammation, maintain a healthy gut microbiome, avoid foods you may have sensitives to, regulate the hormones that promote fat storage, and ensure you consume and absorb beneficial nutrients,” says Shelly Malone, MPH, RDN, CBNP and author of INFLAMED.
+"To combat fat storage, you need to reduce inflammation, maintain a healthy gut microbiome, avoid foods you may have sensitives to, regulate the hormones that promote fat storage, and ensure you consume and absorb beneficial nutrients," says Shelly Malone, MPH, RDN, CBNP, and author of INFLAMED.

 Got that?
-It can sound like a tall order—and it doesn’t help when you also hear conflicting information.
-That’s why we turned to some of the country’s leading nutritionists to bust belly fat myths that might be keeping you from the body you want.
-See what they have to say and then discover the 32 Foods That Turn Off the Stress Hormone That’s Making You Fat!
+It can sound like a tall order—and it doesn't help when you also hear conflicting information.
+That's why we turned to some of the country's leading nutritionists to bust belly fat myths that might be keeping you from the body you want.
+Plus, don't miss these Eating Habits to Lose Abdominal Fat As You Age, Say Dietitians.

 Myth: Nuts Are Fattening